cures-hub/cures-condec-eclipse/README.md

 *Context Menu on a Code File*

 ### Knowledge Graph View in Jira
-similar as in the VSCode plugin
+similar as in the VSCode plug-in

 ### Textual Representation of Knowledge Graph in Eclipse
-The plug-in comes with a view for textual knowledge presentation.
+The plug-in offers two views for textual knowledge presentation.
+Go to `Window` -> `Show View` -> `Other...` and add the views *KnowledgeExploration* and *ChangeImpactAnalysis*.
+Then, select a file in the `Project Explorer` and open the context menu.
+There, you find the  entry `ConDec` with the submenu `Extract Knowledge`.

 ## Installation